phueb/CHILDES-SRL/external_bert/README.md

-## Probing Pipeline for external BERT
+## Probing BERT pre-trained using Tensorflow

 This code read and prepares probing sentences for use with an external BERT model.
-The code is similar to what is used in this repository, except that all logic related to Allen NLP-style instances and batching has been removed